DanHajiJim-CapstoneTwo/dan-haji-jim-capstone-two/README.md

+My first group collaboration and second capstone project as part of the DI/AMEX Coding Bootcamp that demonstrated our continuing knowledge of React.

 # PokeProducts

 PokeProducts is a web based service that allows you to peruse the first 151 Pokemon ever created and catch, level up, and purchase a series of new companions to add to your collection.